Downtown Saint Paul

 Downtown Saint Paul is the central business district of Saint Paul, Minnesota, United States.
-Its boundaries are the Mississippi River to the south, University Avenue to the north, US 52 to the east, and Kellogg Avenue to the west.
+Its boundaries are the Mississippi River to the south, University Avenue to the north, US 52 to the east, and Kellogg Boulevard to the west.
 It is bounded by the Dayton's Bluff, Summit-University, West Seventh, Frogtown, West Side, and Payne-Phalen neighborhoods.
 The West Side neighborhood is on the other side of the river, and can be accessed via the Robert Street Bridge or the Wabasha Street Bridge.
 Interstate 35E and Interstate 94 run through the north side of the neighborhood, providing a separation between the Minnesota State Capitol and other state government buildings with the rest of downtown.

 Government

 The Minnesota State Capitol is located on the northern fringe of the downtown neighborhood.
 Work began on the current capitol in 1896, and construction was completed in 1905.
 The early 1950s saw the development of the expansive mall that currently surrounds the capitol.
 This development required the demolition of many homes, apartments, churches, and businesses, and paved the way for the construction of four government agency buildings surrounding the mall: Veteran Services Building, the Transportation Building, the Centennial Office Building, and the National Guard Armory.
 Saint Paul City Hall and Ramsey County Courthouse is also located downtown.